Senwabarwana

-Senwabarwana, also known as Bochum, is a town in the Blouberg Local Municipality of the Capricorn District Municipality in the Limpopo province of South Africa.
+Senwabarwana, previously known as Bochum, is a town in the Blouberg Local Municipality of the Capricorn District Municipality in the Limpopo province of South Africa.
 The town is the seat of the Blouberg Local Municipality.
 It is located about 93 km northwest of the city Polokwane.

 Etymology

 The colonial name may refer to the German industrial city of Bochum or be a corruption of Bochim, a biblical name (Judges 2:1 and 5).
 The place was named by the German missionary Carl Franz and his wife Helene to a mission station they established here in 1890.
 The majority language group of the area is Northern Sotho people and they refer to themselves as Bahananwa.
 They call the town Senwabarwana, a commemorative name for an incident that took place in a pond where the Khoi people found and drank water in their travelling, thus passing by.
 Due to their height they are proclaimed dwarfs by natives which literally means Morwana in Northern Sotho (Sepedi) and in a plural form is Barwana, hence "Sen-wa-barwana".